2.4 - Operational boundary

 Optional: quantified flow map

 Depending on the organisation's maturity, it is recommended to quantify this flow map.
-This illustrative and educational resource is part of the recommendations in terms of Stakeholder engagement for the maturity levels Standard and Advanced on data collection and the reporting of the emissions profile.
+This illustrative and educational resource is part of the recommendations in terms of Stakeholder engagement for the maturity levels Intermediate and Advanced on data collection and the reporting of the emissions profile.

-Optional for an Advanced Level: analytical map
+Optional for an Advanced level: analytical map

-• Representing a physical flow,
+Representing a physical flow,

-All identified account classes must be included in Analytical Carbon Accounting as being one or more emission categories.
+All identified account classes must be included in Analytical Carbon Accounting as one or more emission categories.

 2️⃣ Emission category nomenclature